 But love won.
 Love is winning: “Christ our paschal lamb, has been sacrificed; let us then feast with joy in the Lord” (see 1 Cor 5:7B-8A).

 We feast not because all the pain of death has been eliminated.
 We know better than to think this.

 But we feast because we abide in an age in which death will not be given the last word.
 In which new life is possible.
 In which dying men and women could live again.

 And this day, this day of all days, it is our recently baptized Catholics who give us this hope.
 Once dead to sin, they live anew.
 Their very bodies are signs to us of a future hope: “For you have died, and your life is hidden with Christ in God” (Col 3:3).

 Death hurts.
 It hurts because it cuts off communion.
 But in Jesus Christ, we have received the Good News that such hurt will not be fatal.
 There’s hope: “Christ indeed from death is risen, our new life obtaining.
 Have mercy, victor King, ever reign!”
 (Sequence).

 Christ is risen.
 He is risen indeed.

-Timothy P. O’Malley is the director of the Notre Dame Center for Liturgy.
+Timothy P. O’Malley, Ph.D., is the managing director of the McGrath Institute for Church Life.